Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Experiments with Synthetic Data

-Out of the $2500$ spatial locations, $250$ randomly chosen spatial locations are monitored by the sensors, half of which are P-sensors and the other half are I-sensors (see Figure (\ref{fig:true field}) for the true binary spatial random field).
-The P-sensors collect point observations at $50$ time points equally spaced over $[0, 20]$.
-Similarly, the I-sensors collect integral observations over the $50$ consecutive time intervals of equal length over $[0,20]$.
-Our interest is to reconstruct the values of the binary spatial field at the remaining $2250$ un-monitored locations from the point and integral observations $( \BZ^{\TP}_{1:N^{\TP}},\BZ^{\TI}_{1:N^{\TI}})$ collected from the sensors.
+\underline{Step~3: generation of the sensor observations.} Out of the 250 sensor locations, we randomly select half to deploy P-sensors, whereas I-sensors are deployed at the other half of the sensor locations, that is, $N^\TP = N^\TI = 125$.
+The P-sensors collect point observations at $M$ time points equally spaced over $[0, 20]$ and the I-sensors collect integral observations over $K$ consecutive time intervals of equal lengths over $[0,20]$, where the point observations of the P-sensors are randomly generated according to \ref{Temporal: PointObservation}, and the integral observations of the I-sensors are randomly generated according to \ref{Temporal: IntegralObservation}.

+For each realization of the synthetic dataset, our objective is to reconstruct the values of the binary spatial field $y(\cdot)$ at the remaining $2250$ un-monitored locations from the point and integral observations $( \BZ^{\TP}_{1:N^{\TP}},\BZ^{\TI}_{1:N^{\TI}})$ collected from the sensors.

-When all the Point and Integral sensors have the noise standard deviation $\sigma_{\TI}=\sigma_{\TP}=0.1$, the LRT thresholds are set to $\gamma^{\TP}=\exp(178.1392)$ and $\gamma^{\TI}=\exp(-0.4659)$, such that the False Positive Rate (FPR) of each sensor is controlled by a significance level $\alpha=0.1$.
-For NLRT, the summary statistics are autocorrelations (ACF) with lags 1 to 4 (see\textit{,} e.g., \cite[Section~2.1]{box2015}), the distance measure is the Euclidean distance, the error tolerance is $\delta^{\TI}=0.1$, $\epsilon^{\TI}=0.1$, and the number of generated samples is set to $J=10000$.
+To study the performance of the proposed algorithms for spatial field reconstruction, we set $M=K=50$ and set the noise standard deviation of Point and Integral sensors to $\sigma_{\TP}=\sigma_{\TI}=0.1$.
+For NLRT, we choose the summary statistics to be the autocorrelations (ACF) with lags 1 to 4 (see\textit{,} e.g., \cite[Section~2.1]{box2015}), and we choose the distance measure to be the Euclidean distance.
+Moreover, we set $\delta^{\TI}=0.1$, $\epsilon^{\TI}=0.1$, and we set the number of generated samples to $J=10000$.
+Then, the LRT thresholds are set to $\gamma^{\TP}=\exp(176.9204)$ and $\gamma^{\TI}=\exp(-0.2555)$, such that the False Positive Rate (FPR) of each sensor is controlled by the significance level $\alpha=0.1$.
 Finally, at each sensor location, we set the transition matrix (see \eqref{LRT:noisy channel}) to either

 depending on the sensor type.
-The test thresholds $\gamma^{\TP}, \gamma^{\TI}$ and the transition matrices $U^{\TP}, U^{\TI}$ are computed via simulation beforehand, where we estimate the CDFs of the approximated test statistics under $\CH_0$ and $\CH_1$ using Monte-Carlo methods.
+The test thresholds $\gamma^{\TP}, \gamma^{\TI}$ and the transition matrices $U^{\TP}, U^{\TI}$ are computed via simulation beforehand, where we estimate the CDFs of the approximated test statistics under $\CH_0$ and $\CH_1$ via Monte Carlo}.